ridays2001/ht-site/README.md

 + [Google Firebase][2] - Configure database.

 ### Instructions to run the site:
+**PLEASE NOTE:** In some steps, I have asked y'all to save some details or files for later.
+You need to make sure that they are saved in a secure place.
+**Do not** share them with anyone else and **do not** commit them to GitHub.

 To run this site locally, follow these rules:
 #### 1. Configure node:
 + Go to [nodejs↗][1] site.